unitymakesus/rtp/wp-content/plugins/pretty-link/readme.txt

 3. Make sure you have changed your permalink Common Settings in Settings -> Permalinks away from "Default" to something else.
 I prefer using custom and then "/%year%/%month%/%postname%/" for the simplest possible URL slugs with the best performance.

 == Changelog ==
+= 3.1.0 =
+* Add support for sponsored rel tag
+* Add sponsored toggle support in gutenberg and tinymce editors
+* Fix report graphs not loading for some
+* PRO: Fix bug with keywords replacements
+* PRO: Cleaned up GA support

 = 3.0.10 =
 * Add support for nofollow in Gutenberg popup
 * Fix post_author being set to 0 on CPT